 The Hague plays host to the main international embassies and consulates in the Netherlands, and is known for its warm welcome to travellers from across the globe.
-Queen Beatrix of the Netherlands lives and works here.
+King Willem Alexander of the Netherlands lives and works here.
 So while the official crown of "Capital City" rests securely with Amsterdam, The Hague is the actual seat of government.
 No reason to boast, though.
 Inhabitants of The Hague prefer to enjoy their wonderful town in peace and quiet, leaving big city bustle to the capital.

 Nearly 2 700 people work for the EPO in The Hague.